Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 The motivation for object-oriented programming (OOP) is actually heavily rooted in design principles, namely the principles of *inheritance*, *encapsulation*, and *polymorphism*.
 This terminology is more of an advanced topic in computer programming, and so we'll only cover it briefly here (while it is advanced, any treatment of OOP should at least mention these, which is why we do here).

 * **Inheritance** - When a class is based on another class, building off of the existing class to take advantage of existing behavior, while having additional specific behavior of it's own.
-Ideally mimics a real-world interpretation of things in which things are extensions of other things, expect with more specific behavior. e.g. An employee is a person, if we had a class for a person, which might include a name as an attribute, we could inherit from this class when creating the employee class, which might, in addition to the name it has since it's a person, have a company that it works for.
 * **Encapsulation** - The practice of hiding the inner workings of our class, and only exposing what is necessary to the outside world.
 This idea is effectively the same as the idea of **abstraction**, and allows users of our classes to only care about the what (i.e. what our class can do) and not the how (i.e. how our class does what it does).
 * **Polymorphism** - The provision of a single interface to entities of different types.
 This enables us to use a shared interface for similar classes while at the same time still allowing each class to have its own specialized behavior.